-This state is entered through the processor setting the ENABLE_LP bit in the serial interface and then raising the LOW_PWR pin.
-The TPS65010 actually uses the rising edge of the internal signal formed by a logical AND of the LOW_PWR and ENABLE LP signals to enter low-powermode.
-The VMAIN switching converter remains active, but the VCORE converter may be disabled in low-powermode through the serial interface by setting the LP_COREOFF bit in the VDCDC2 register.
+This state is entered via the processor setting the ENABLE_LP bit in the serial interface and then raising the LOW_PWR pin.
+The TPS65011 actually uses the rising edge of the internal signal formed by a logical AND of the LOW_PWR and ENABLE LP signals to enter low-power mode.
+The VMAIN switching converter remains active, but the VCORE converter may be disabled in low-power mode via the serial interface by setting the LP_COREOFF bit in the VDCDC2 register.
 If left enabled, the VCORE voltage is set to the value predefined by the CORELP0/1 bits in the VDCDC2 register.
-The LDO1OFF/nSLP and LDO2OFF/nSLP bits in the VREGS1 register determine whether the LDOs are turned off or put in a reduced power mode (transient speed-up circuitry disabled in order to minimize quiescent current) in low-powermode.
-All TPS65010 features remain addressable through the serial interface.
-TPS65010 can exit this state either due to an undervoltage condition at VCC, due to BATT_COVER going low, due to an OVERTEMP condition, by the processor deasserting the LOW_POWER pin or by the user activating the HOT_RESET pin or the PB_ONOFF pin.
+The LDO1OFF/nSLP and LDO2OFF/nSLP bits in the VREGS1 register determine whether the LDOs are turned off or put in a reduced power mode (transient speed-up circuitry disabled in order to minimize quiescent current) in low-power mode.
+All TPS65011 features remain addressable via the serial interface.
+TPS65011 can exit this state either due to an undervoltage condition at VCC, due to BATT_COVER going low, due to an OVERTEMP condition, by the processor deasserting the LOW_POWER pin, or by the user activating the HOT_RESET pin or the PB_ONOFF pin.